The Poet's Voice Presents National Book Award Winning Poet Mark Doty on Sunday, May 11

 Mark Doty is Professor/Writer in Residence at Rutgers University and is a frequent guest at Columbia University, Hunter College, and NYU.
 He is the author of three memoirs: the bestselling Dog Years (2007), Firebird (1999), and Heaven's Coast (1997), as well as a book about craft and criticism, The Art of Description: World Into Word and a book-length essay, Still Life with Oysters and Lemon (2001).
 He is currently at work on a memoir that centers on his poetic relationship with Walt Whitman, entitled What Is the Grass.
 He is also working on a new volume of poems, Deep Lane.
 Doty lives in New York City and on the eastern end of Long Island.
 Visit www.markdoty.org to learn more.

 The Poet's Voice, now in its 37th season, is supported by the Friends of Greenwich Library and by the Horace E. Manacher Poetry Fund.
 This event is open to all at no charge.
 Books will be available for purchase and signing after the reading.
-For more information, contact Alice Bonvenuto at firstname.lastname@example.org or call (203) 622-7919.
+For more information, call Alice Bonvenuto at (203) 622-7919.

 Subscribe to the Greenwich Library eNewsletter, including Music eNews